jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-03-Integrating-digital-transformation-into-master-planning.md

 - Warehouses and fulfillment centers influence land use and logistics planning.
 - Strategies to retain and attract people are central to successful redevelopment.

-Integrating digital transformation into master planning means building resilience, flexibility, and equity into plans so communities can adapt as technologies and behaviors evolve.
+These points highlight the significant impact of digital transformation on community planning, infrastructure, and engagement.
+Leveraging technology for better community planning can help communities build a vision for more resilient and adaptable to future changes through digital transformation.

-*Source: Michigan State University Extension.
+*Insights from: Michigan State University Extension.
 (2025).
 Citizen Planner: Session 5 - Using Innovative Planning and Zoning.*